Join the Academy

-Plot-Driven versus Character-Driven: What's the Difference?
+Plot-Driven vs Character-Driven stories: What's the Difference?

 Whether you’re the kind of writer who outlines their whole story before starting or the type who loves the journey of discovery writing, it’s important in the early stages of your novel to know what's driving your story.
 What will keep you drafting, and make readers fly through the pages—a complex, intriguing character with a thrilling arc of self-discovery, or an entangled web of mysteries in a unique world?